Diptych varieties. II: Polar varieties: Application of to diptych varieties with

 \begin{pf} Most of the generators of $I_{W_1}$ are already in the ideal of $I_{W_0}$, and so lie in the ideal $I_{D_1}$ by the argument of Lemma~\ref{lem!W1} applied to $y_2$ rather than $y_0$.
 The equation \eqref{eq!V0} of the form $x_0y_1=\cdots$ is known by Lemma~\ref{lem!W1}(iii), and also lies in $I_{D_1}$.

 The remaining generators of $I_{W_1}$ have leading terms $x_iy_0$ for $i=1,\dots,k$.
-To prove that each of these lies in $I_{D_1}$, we prove a stronger statement: every monomial in it is divisible by one of $x_{0\dots k-1}$, $y_0$ or $B$.
-In other words, as in \cite{BR1},~5.1, rather than working directly with these generators, we work with their $\T$-weights.
+To prove that each of these lies in $I_{D_1}$, we prove a stronger statement: every monomial in any of these generator relations is divisible by one of $x_{0\dots k-1}$, $y_0$ or $B$.
+In fact, we prove some stronger still.
+As in \cite{BR1},~5.1, rather than working directly with these generators, we work with their $\T$-weights, and we show that any monomial of $\T$-weight equal to that of $x_iy_0$ (that is, any monomial that could appear in a $\T$-homogeneous equation which included $x_iy_0$) is divisible by one of $x_{0\dots k-1}$, $y_0$ or $B$.

 For monomials $m,n$, write $m\simT n$ if $m$ and $n$ have the same $\T$-weight, or equivalently, the same impartial coordinates.
-Suppose $m\in k[W_1]$ is a monomial with $m\simT x_iy_0$ for some $i=1,\dots,k$.
+Suppose $m\in \C[W_1]$ is a monomial with $m\simT x_iy_0$ for some $i=1,\dots,k$.
 (Any term in the equation having leading term $x_iy_0$ satisfies this equivalence, so if each such monomial lies in $I_{D_1}$ then certainly the generator itself does.)
 We may assume that the monomial $m$ is of the form $x_k^\xi y_2^\eta L^\la M^\mu A^\al B^\be$, since the other variables already lie in $I_{D_1}$.
-We may assume further that $\xi=0$, otherwise the variable $y_0$ has the same $\T$-weight as monomial in the other variables, which contradicts Lemma~\ref{lem!pp} as $y_0$ is the only variable whose $M$-coordinate is negative.
+We may assume further that $\xi=0$: otherwise, dividing through by $x_i$, the $\T$-weight of $y_0$ can be calculated from that of $(x_k/x_i)x_k^{\xi-1}$ times other variables whose $M$ coefficient is nonnegative; but this has $M$ coefficient $>0$, whereas $y_0$ has $M$ coefficient $=-1/2$, a contradiction.

 Now compare $x_iy_0$ and $m=y_1^\eta L^\la M^\mu A^\al B^\be$: their impartial coordinates are